liesnikov/extensible-elaborator/paper/main.md

   | MetaVar MetaClosure
 ```

-Equality isn't defined as a regular inductive type, but is instead built-in with the user getting access to the type and term constructor, but not able to pattern-matching on it, instead getting a `subst` primitive of type `(A x) -> (x=y) -> A y` and `contra` of type `forall A. True = False -> A`.
+Equality isn't defined as a regular inductive type, but is instead built-in with the user getting access to the type and term constructor, but not able to pattern-matching on it, instead getting a `subst` primitive of type `(A x) -> (x=y) -> A y` and `contra` that takes an equality of two different inductive type constructors and produces any type.

 On top of the above we include indexed inductive datatypes and case-constructs for their elimination.
-Indexed inductive datatypes are encoded using a well-known trick \todo{citation} as parameterised inductive datatypes with an equality argument constraining the index.
+Indexed inductive datatypes are encoded using a well-known trick as parameterised datatypes with an equality argument constraining the index.

 ## Syntax traversal ##